 The Good News - Snorkeling is now better than ever!

 Full face snorkel masks have made a big impact in the world of snorkeling in the last few years.
-The design of full face masks overcome many of the pitfalls of snorkeling and have been a game-changer, especially for children.
+The design of full face masks overcome many of the down-sides of snorkeling.
+These have been a game-changer for many people, and especially for children.

 Should you buy children a full face snorkel mask?